DanielTantsyura/nexus/README.md

 - Personal details: gender, ethnicity, birthday
 - Recent tags for quick access to frequently used categories

+Email addresses are not required to be unique, allowing the system to store multiple contacts with the same email address.

 ### Relationship Management

 The `relationships` table manages connections between users: